AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

   |restricted_access|

-If an orginization is currently using GCP Shared VPC or planning to use in future then it is a requirement to enable Organization Administrator and Project IAM Admin as well.
+If an organization is currently using GCP Shared VPC or planning to use in future then it is a requirement to enable Organization Administrator and Project IAM Admin as well.

 Troubleshooting Tips